 Ansel Adams also has a variety of label filled with information on the back of his work.
 The label above was made with a stamp and it goes directly on the back of his photographs.
 Then he fills out the information by hand.

-Below is another label, which was generated on a computer, and then initialed by him to show proof it’s his work.
+Below is another label, which an artist could easily generated on a computer, and then initial to show proof of their work.

 How I Sign My Own Giclee Prints